chriswebb09/chriswebb09.github.io/_posts/2017-05-10-finding-the-common-superview.md

 ### Brief Introduction To The View Hierarchy In iOS

 One of the most basic building blocks of any iOS app is the UIKit class UIView.
+UIViews or Views, define what happens within a given rectangular area of your screen.
 Almost all the elements in your application will be some form of view.
 Those elements that aren't, like UIImage, will be attached to a view type when displayed.
 If your application displays more than one view at a time, you will need to add these views to your root view.
 If you haven't created views programmatically, you can add a child view to a view calling the addSubview method from the parent view and specifying the child view you want to add like so:

 {% highlight swift linenos %}